SystemSpace/Compendium/compendium.rst

 What is the file size of a soul?
   Honestly all I know is that the usual soul takes about 20 snhV.
 No clue how much that is in bytes.

+Can you extract/inject stuff from/into your soul?
+  You can easily extract stuff and inject stuff.
+However, natural memories aren't perfect.

 Is love a soul to soul relation, or is it purely physical attraction?
   Love is very deeply rooted in the soul.